Murmur of the Heart

-Murmur of the Heart (Le souffle au cœur) is a 1971 French comedy-drama film written, produced and directed by Louis Malle.
-It stars Lea Massari, Benoît Ferreux and Daniel Gélin.
-Written as Malle's semi-autobiography, the film tells a coming-of-age story about a 14-year-old boy (Ferreux) growing up in bourgeois surroundings in post-World War II Dijon, France, with a complex relationship with his Italian-born mother (Massari).
+Murmur of the Heart (Le souffle au cœur) is a 1971 French comedy-drama film written, produced, and directed by Louis Malle, and starring Lea Massari, Benoît Ferreux, and Daniel Gélin.
+Semi-autobiographical for Malle, the film tells a coming-of-age story about a 14-year-old boy (Ferreux) growing up in bourgeois surroundings in post-World War II Dijon, France, and his complex relationship with his Italian-born mother (Massari).

 The film was screened at the 1971 Cannes Film Festival and was a box-office success in France.
 In the United States, it received positive reviews and a nomination for the Academy Award for Best Original Screenplay.

 Plot

 Laurent Chevalier is a 14-year-old boy living in Dijon in 1954 who loves jazz, always receives the highest grades in his class, and opposes the First Indochina War.
 He has an unloving father, Charles, a gynecologist; an affectionate Italian-born mother, Clara; and two older brothers, Thomas and Marc.
 Thomas and Marc are inveterate pranksters, while Laurent engages in taboos such as shoplifting and masturbation.
-Laurent also discovers that Clara has a lover, and upset by the adultery, runs to tell Charles, who, busy with his practice, angrily turns him away.
+When Laurent discovers Clara has a lover, he is upset by the adultery and runs to tell Charles, who, busy with his practice, angrily turns Laurent away.

 One night, Thomas and Marc take Laurent to a brothel, where Laurent loses his virginity to a prostitute, Freda, before they are disrupted by his drunken brothers.
 Upset, Laurent leaves for scouting camp, where he catches scarlet fever and is left with a heart murmur.
 Bedridden for a month, he is cared for and entertained by Clara and their maid, Augusta.
 Laurent's teacher at his Catholic school suggests that Laurent's illness has matured him, so that he has made progress in his studies, and urges Clara to treat him more like an adult.

-As Laurent requires treatment at a sanatorium, he and Clara check into a hotel.
-Due to an error by Charles's secretary Solange, the hotel books both Clara and Laurent into a single room, and given that the hotel is completely full, no additional room is available.
+As Laurent requires treatment at a sanatorium, he and Clara travel there and check into a hotel.
+Due to an error by Charles's secretary, the hotel books both Clara and Laurent into a single room, but, as the hotel is completely full, no additional room is available.
 Laurent takes interest in two young girls at the hotel, Hélène and Daphne, and also spies on his mother in the bathtub.
-Though Laurent pursues Hélène, Hélène says she is not ready for sex; Laurent accuses her of being a lesbian.
-Clara temporarily leaves with her lover, but comes back distraught after their breakup; Laurent comforts her.
+Though Laurent pursues Hélène, Hélène says she is not ready for sex; Laurent later accuses her of being a lesbian.
+Clara temporarily leaves with her lover, but comes back distraught after their breakup, and Laurent comforts her.

 After a night of heavy drinking on Bastille Day, Laurent and his mother have sex.
 Clara tells her son afterward that this incest will not be repeated, but that they should not regret it.
-Laurent leaves their room, and after unsuccessfully trying to seduce Hélène, spends the night with Daphne.
-When he returns to his family late in the morning, they immediately deduce what has happened, and all of them, including Laurent, share a hearty laugh.
+Laurent leaves their room, and, after unsuccessfully trying to seduce Hélène, spends the night with Daphne.
+When he returns to his room late in the morning, his father and brothers are there, having come for a visit, and immediately deduce what has happened.
+Clara enters the room, and the whole family breaks into prolonged laughter.